JonasLoos/CISR_NeurIPS20/README.md

 python src/teacher/flake_approx/compare_teachers.py --plot --teacher_policy Trained SR1 SR2 HR Original Bandit
 ```

+To adjust further settings like map size or curriculum steps, modify the `src/teacher/flake_approx/config.py` file.

 #### Evaluate

 To compare the trained teacher against the baselines, it is sufficient to run the compare\_teachers.py script with the --evaluate flag.
 Similar to the plotting case, the --teacher_dir and --teacher_policy flags can be used to specify the teacher and policy to run the comparison for.